therealssj/blog/content/posts/Skycoin PSA - Onwards and upwards.md

 We strongly believe that digital currency should empower all users to trade in a peer-to-peer fashion without centralized powers or mining consortiums.
 We believe the internet should be controlled by the people, and provide equal access and net-neutral protections to all users.
-We believe the real future of blockchain is SkyLedger with our revolutionary obelisk consensus algorithm that eliminates fees, centralization, and waste.
+We believe the real future of blockchain is Fiber with our revolutionary obelisk consensus algorithm that eliminates fees, centralization, and waste.